CRACKISH/cimonitor_vscode/README.md

-# ci-monitor README
+# CI Monitor README

-This is the README for your extension "ci-monitor".
+This is the README for your extension "CI Monitor".
 After writing up a brief description, we recommend including the following sections.

 ## Features